Caterpillar 3406E Engine Spotlight

 The History of Caterpillar

 Holt Manufacturing Company did well, but also had a strong competitor: C. L. Best Tractor.
-Both companies prospered in the early 1900’s because of the World War I, but business fell drastically after the war.
+Both companies prospered in the early 1900’s because of World War I, but business fell drastically after the war.
 In 1925, the two giants merged in an effort to solve both of their financial issues.
 The new company name was based on Ben Holt’s infamous design, and Caterpillar with a capital “C” was officially born.

 This merger wasn’t quite enough to increase finances, however.
 The first big step in recovery was that Caterpillar began making diesel engines, which debuted in 1931.
 The second big step was a focus on developing and manufacturing construction equipment.
 The timing could not have been more perfect, as there was a construction boom after World War II that caused the company enormous success that is still showing.

 After Caterpillar completely took over the construction market, the company began branching out in the late part of the 1900’s.
 They began building truck engines for both on- and off-highway applications, and entered the global market.
-In 2008,upcoming environmental standards caused them to exit the on-highway diesel engine market, which had only ever lead to a small portion of their sales anyway.
+In 2008, upcoming environmental standards caused them to exit the on-highway diesel engine market, which had only ever lead to a small portion of their sales anyway.

 Caterpillar first began producing the 3406E in 1993.
 It was the last the 3406 model engine, with its predecessor being the 3406C.
 Rumor has it that Caterpillar skipped the “D” in the series, because their Marketing department pointed out that there were too many negatives that could be associated with the letter “D.” In the series, the A and B were completely mechanical, and the C was mostly mechanical with an electrically-controlled fuel pump, depending on the year it was produced.
 The E was the first successful fully electronic motor.

 And boy, was it successful.
 The 3406E was one of the best engines that Caterpillar produced.
 They have the reliability that older, mechanical engines have, but also have the benefits of being an electrical motor.
-It also helps that they are a pre-emissions engine, which is preferred by many that drive and work on these heavy duty diesel engines, but outlawed in the state of California.
+It also helps that they are a pre-emissions engine, which is preferred by many that drive and work on these heavy duty diesel engines, but is outlawed in the state of California.

 3406E’s can be found most often in Peterbilt and Freightliner vehicles.

-Common Caterpillar 3406E Failures
+What are Common Caterpillar 3406E Failures?

 In terms of failure, the 3406E is actually pretty good, especially compared to some other Caterpillar engines.
 However, like all engines, they still had their issues.